-TACOMA, Wash. — "I love Titlow Park because there's such a nice diversity of habitat in such a small area," says Will Brooks, who is setting up his camera to overlook the beach and the Narrows Bridge.
+TACOMA, Wash. — "I love Titlow Park because there's such a nice diversity of habitat in such a small area," said Will Brooks, who had set up his camera to overlook the beach and the Narrows Bridge.

 Among Tacoma birders, this recent University of Puget Sound grad is considered something of a savant.

-"To be able to see birds and distinguish different species you gotta have really sharp eyes and really good ears," says UPS Biology professor Peter Wimberger, "And Will has both of those."
+"To be able to see birds and distinguish different species, you gotta have really sharp eyes and really good ears," said UPS Biology professor Peter Wimberger.
+"And Will has both of those."

-"When we first started dating Will would try to point out birds to me," says Justine Jones.
+"When we first started dating, Will would try to point out birds to me," said Justine Jones.
 "And I just could not figure out how he saw them from so far away or where they were."

 When a job fell through in 2021, Brooks decided to pursue what birders call a big year.

-"It's sort of like collecting," Brooks says. " You're trying to see as many species as you can."
+"It's sort of like collecting," Brooks said. " You're trying to see as many species as you can."

 His big year was very big indeed.
-Brooks broke the record for most bird species spotted in Washington State in a single year by 6.
+Brooks broke the record for most bird species spotted in Washington state in a single year by six.

 He spotted a pileated woodpecker in Tacoma, a broad-winged hawk in Walla Walla, a least sandpiper in Skagit County, and, in Orting, Brooks was the first birder to ever identify a winter wren in the state of Washington.

-"If you decide that you're going to go for a record like that it ends up becoming a job," Wimberger says.
+"If you decide that you're going to go for a record like that it ends up becoming a job," Wimberger said.
 "And it takes some serious commitment to do that."

-"The big year involved some pretty intense, quick decisions to drive three, four, or five hours," he says.
+"The big year involved some pretty intense, quick decisions to drive three, four, or five hours," he said.
 "So it's unusual."

-His girlfriend once agreed that Brooks was unusual but says she's impressed.
+His girlfriend agreed that Brooks was unusual but said she was impressed.

-"It's a skill I didn't know existed," Jones says.
+"It's a skill I didn't know existed," Jones said.
 "But I appreciate that it's in my life now."